berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 [Download Lab 5](https://github.com/berkeleyGamedev/AnimationLab/archive/refs/heads/master.zip){: .btn .btn-blue }

 ## Overview
 In this lab, you will be getting a preview of the game animation pipeline, from a Photoshop sprite to a finished Unity animation!
-For this lab, we will be covering both Sprite-based and puppet-based in addition to covering some animation techniques for creating sprite-based animations; however, we won’t go too in depth about how to animate it in Unity, since there is another lab (Animator and Blend Trees) that covers it in more detail, so check that out!
+For this lab, we will be covering both sprite-based and puppet-based in addition to covering some animation techniques for creating sprite-based animations; however, we won’t go too in depth about how to animate it in Unity, since there is another lab (Animator and Blend Trees) that covers it in more detail, so check that out!

 The **Sprite-based** (or Cast-based) is a type of frame-based animation which involves each frame being drawn individually.
 Sprite-based animation involves objects that move independetly of the background.
 This is a very popular form of animation and has seen a lot of usage in video games.
 Frame-by-frame animation generally takes more time per animation frame but gives you much more freedom in your sprites, allowing for more convincing animations.